 Research and development as key success factors

 Research and development have always played a key role at Daimler.
 Gottlieb Daimler and Carl Benz invented the automobile more than 130 years ago.
-Today, we are shaping the future of mobility.
-Our researchers anticipate trends, customers’ wishes and the requirements of the mobility of the future, and our development engineers systematically implement these ideas in products that are ready for series production.
+Today, we are shaping the future of mobility anew.
 Our goal is to offer our customers fascinating products and customized solutions for needs-oriented, safe and sustainable mobility.
 Our technology portfolio and our key areas of expertise are focused on this objective.

-In order to achieve our ambitious goals, we cooperate very closely also with research and development units from the supplier industry.
-Daimler must be closely intermeshed with supplier companies in order to deal with the rapid pace of technological change in the automotive industry and the need to quickly bring new technologies to market maturity.
-Such cooperation is all the more important in light of the increasing digitization of processes throughout all stages of the value chain.
-Strong partners from the supplier industry are also indispensable for our efforts to develop and offer new concepts for future mobility.
-As part of our joint research and development work, we make sure the Group retains key technological expertise it needs to maintain the uniqueness of our brands and to safeguard the future of the automobile in general.
+In order to achieve our ambitious goals, we also cooperate very closely with the research and development units of our suppliers.
+Daimler must be closely intermeshed with supplier partners in order to deal with the rapid pace of technological change in the automotive industry and the need to quickly bring new technologies to market maturity.
+Such cooperation is all the more important in light of the increasing digitalization of processes throughout all stages of the value chain.
+Strong partners are also essential for our efforts to develop and offer new concepts for future mobility.
+As part of our joint research and development work, we aim to ensure that the Group retains the key technological expertise it needs in order to maintain the uniqueness of our brands and to safeguard the future of the automobile in general.

 |In millions of euros||% change|